Citation for this page in APA citation style. Close

 The wave function beyond the two slits is a linear combination or superposition of the wave function passing the left slit | Left > with the wave function passing the right slit | Right >.

 Note that whichever slit the particle passes through (and it must go through just one, because a quantum particle cannot become two (violating conservation of mass and/or energy), the probabilities of finding it on the screen are determined by the two-slit superposition.
-If a particle was detected passing through the left slit, or if the right slit were closed, the interference pattern would depend only on that slit's wave function | Left >.
+If a particle was detected passing through the left slit, or if the right slit were closed, the interference pattern would depend on a wave function passing through only that slit | Left >.

 Given that the double-slit interference appears even if only one particle at a time is incident on the two slits, we see why many say that the particle interferes with itself.
 But it is the wave function alone that is interfering with itself.
 Whichever slit the particle goes through, it is the probability amplitude ψ, whose squared modulus |ψ|2 gives us the probability of finding a particle somewhere, the interference pattern.
 It is what it is because the two slits are open.